Appearance and character of Wolfgang Amadeus Mozart: Personality and beliefs

 Leopold was deeply troubled by the fear of losing his salary, as Wolfgang wrote to him in anger, listing the numerous reprisals he planned to carry out against the count.
-This is a very interesting letter, in that it shows Mozart's most vindictive side, closely linked to the spirit of the Enlightenment:

 In reality, Leopold's fears were unfounded, for Mozart was a man of peaceful, quiet and gentle character; he was not much given to violence, and only in his writings do traces of physical vengeance surface.

 Mozart generally worked long and energetically, completing compositions at a great pace due to tight deadlines.
 He often made sketches and outlines although, unlike Ludwig van Beethoven, these have not been preserved, as Constanze destroyed them after his death.
 With regard to his own compositions, Mozart was wont to judge them impartially, and often with a severity and rigor that he would not easily have endured from another person.

 When it came to money management, Mozart was rather carefree, but not as carefree as popular belief claims.
 However, this attitude led him to spend it sometimes excessively, and to depend for several years on loans made to him by some friends, especially Johann Michael Puchberg.
 On the other hand, and since settling in Vienna, Mozart lived long periods of time during which he did not possess a fixed salary.
 Once, on a trip the composer took to Berlin, King Frederick William II of Prussia offered him three thousand escudos in fees if he wished to take up residence at his court and take over the direction of his orchestra.
 Mozart refused the proposal, replying, "I like living in Vienna; the emperor loves me, and money matters little to me."
 Music publishers and theater impresarios abused Mozart's well-known disinterest in money to such an extent that most of his piano compositions yielded him nothing.
 Also, performances of Mozart's operas in Germany brought him fame, but no money, due to the non-existence of "performance rights"; and German publishers could reprint Mozart's music at will without consulting him, since there was no copyright law either.

 He was brought up according to Catholic morals, but without coercion or spiritual fetters that might divert the free initiative of genius.
 He was a loyal member of the Catholic Church at all stages of his life, despite belonging to Freemasonry for the last seven years of his life.
 This was possible because in Mozart's time, Freemasonry was considered an enlightened extension of Christian beliefs, so that being Catholic and Mason was not mutually exclusive, but perfectly compatible.